 Health & Welfare

-There are trained, qualified staff in school who will administer basic first aid if your child requires it - for example they will clean a graze or cut and provide a plaster.
+There are trained, qualified staff in school who will administer first aid if your child requires it.
 They will also assess a child who is feeling unwell and inform the office staff if a parent or carer needs to be called.
 School staff are not allowed to administer medication without parental instruction.
+Staff also receive training for specific medical needs for example Epipen use.

 Medicine for your child

 If your child needs to take medicine in school, please come to the Office to fill out a form.
 We cannot give medicine to your child without this permission.
-The medicine will be kept in the Office, and staff will supervise your child taking the medicine.
-This includes asthma pumps.
+Medicines will be kept in the Office, and staff will supervise your child taking any medication.

-If your child has asthma, please make sure that they have their pump every day.
-Please also provide a spare pump, which will be kept securely in the school office.
-Pumps should be labelled clearly.
-Children with medical needs, such as asthma, will have an Individual Health Care Plan.
+If your child has asthma, please make sure that they have an asthma pump in school if required.
+Asthma pumps are kept securely in the school office or the Early Years classrooms so children have easy and quick access.
+Pumps are labelled clearly.
+Children with medical needs, such as asthma, will have an Individual Health Care Plan, which is written by the School Nurse after discussion with parents or carers.
 Please advise the school if there are any changes to your child's health which the school should know about.

-Please be sure that the office has your up-to-date details: if your child is ill at school we need to let you know quickly.
+Please be sure that the office has your up-to-date details and an additional emergency contact: if your child is ill at school we need to let you know quickly.
 If you change your mobile phone you must let the school know by phoning the Office or emailing email@example.com.

 Shampoos and lotions are available from chemists, but only work if all family members are treated at the same time.
 Your doctor may be able to prescribe the lotion.
-There are alternative and effective herbal remedies too.
+Lice combs are widely available and can be very effective.

 We know that children cannot learn if they are unhappy or worried about anything and we place a high value on their well-being.
 All our staff members are sensitive to the emotional state of the children that they work with and will raise any concerns they have with colleagues so that children can be best supported.
 Parents are always involved in these discussions.

-There is a Learning Mentor in the school, whose job is to support children in overcoming any barriers that they may have to learning.
-The Learning Mentor works with groups of children and individual children, providing practical and emotional support.
+There is a Pastoral Support Manager in the school, whose job is to support children in overcoming any barriers that they may have to learning.
+The Pastoral Support Manager works with groups of children and individual children, providing practical and emotional support.